 Winter tires are specially designed to help you gain control of your vehicle in snow, ice, and slush.

 The intricate tread pattern, with deep grooves and sharp edges, provides extra traction, allowing the tires to grip the road better in these conditions.
 Additionally, winter tires have zig-zag slits called "sipes" to further maximize grip and control when changing direction.

-To avoid skidding into an accident, consider studded tires in extremely icy conditions.
+skidding into an accident, consider studded tires in extremely icy conditions.

 Winter tires are made of a softer rubber compound than all-season tires.
 This creates a smoother ride and helps the tires stay flexible in winter temperatures.
 While all-season tires can perform in low temperatures, winter tires are specifically made to withstand temperatures below 40 degrees Fahrenheit.